Music of North Korea: Folk music

 Alongside contemporary pop songs, groups like Pochonbo Electronic Ensemble have recorded arrangements of Korean folk songs.
-The Korean folk song "Arirang" continues to be widely popular in North Korea, with UNESCO inscribing the song to the Representative List of the Intangible Cultural Heritage of Humanity in 2014, representing the Democratic People's Republic of Korea.
+The Korean folk song "Arirang" continues to be widely popular in North Korea, with UNESCO inscribing the song to the Representative List of the Intangible Cultural Heritage of Humanity in 2014, representing North Korea.

 Like Korean music in general, North Korean music includes kinds of both folk and classical, courtly music, including genres like sanjo, pansori, and nongak.
 Pansori is long vocal and percussive music played by one singer and one drummer.
 The lyrics tell one of five different stories, but is individualized by each performer, often with updated jokes and audience participation.
 Nongak is a rural form of percussion music, typically played by twenty to thirty performers.
 Sanjo is entirely instrumental that shifts rhythms and melodic modes during the song.
 Instruments include the changgo drum set against a melodic instrument, such as the gayageum or ajaeng.